swl10/pyslet/doc/odatav2_consumer.rst

 entities that have been returned from one of the collection's dictionary
 methods:

-:py:meth:`~pyslet.odata2.csdl.Entity.Update`
+:py:meth:`~pyslet.odata2.csdl.Entity.commit`
-	Normally you'll use the the Update method of an open EntityCollection but in cases where the originating collection is no longer open this method can be used as a convenience method for opening the base collection, updating the entity and then closing
+	Normally you'll use the the update_entity method of an open EntityCollection but in cases where the originating collection is no longer open this method can be used as a convenience method for opening the base collection, updating the entity and then closing